jnadhav/docs/EnterpriseSREMcpA2AKafka.md

-Thank you for the refinements to simplify the system by removing Apache Flink, delegating anomaly detection to the respective agents, and focusing on production-grade code.
-The goal is to build a proactive Site Reliability Engineering (SRE) multi-agent AI system for monitoring Spring Boot microservices in a FinTech domain, using Splunk logs, Prometheus metrics, and Grafana dashboards.
-The system uses Apache Kafka for event-driven communication, `fastmcp` for tool definitions, `langchain-mcp-adapters` for LangChain tools, LangGraph’s `create_react_agent`, `AzureChatOpenAI` for RCA, and Google’s A2A SDK for standardized communication.
-I’ll address the key challenges to ensure production readiness, focusing on:
+Thank you for pointing out the issues with the code formatting and compilation.
+I apologize for the errors in the previous response, which contained syntax issues, inconsistent variable names, and incomplete logic.
+I’ll provide a corrected, well-formatted, production-grade implementation that addresses the requirements for a proactive SRE multi-agent system for FinTech Spring Boot microservices.
+The system uses Apache Kafka for event-driven communication, `fastmcp` for tools, `langchain-mcp-adapters` for LangChain tools, LangGraph’s `create_react_agent`, `AzureChatOpenAI` for RCA, and Google’s A2A SDK for standardized communication.
+I’ll ensure the code is compile-ready, adheres to the A2A protocol, and addresses the key challenges:

-1. **SRE Agent Response Synchronization**: Ensure the SRE Agent waits for responses from both Splunk and Prometheus/Grafana Agents for a specific task before performing RCA, avoiding interference from other tasks.
+1. **SRE Agent Synchronization**: Ensure the SRE Agent waits for responses from both Splunk and Prometheus/Grafana Agents for a specific task before RCA, avoiding interference from other tasks.
-2. **Splunk Agent Log Processing**: Enable the Splunk Agent to process large volumes of logs, detect anomalies, and send only relevant logs to the LLM for RCA when suspicious activity is detected.
+2. **Splunk Log Processing**: Handle large log volumes, detect anomalies (e.g., HTTP 500 count > 100, latency > 1000ms), and send only relevant logs for RCA if anomalies are detected.
-3. **A2A Protocol Compliance**: Ensure all agent communications adhere to the A2A protocol with standardized payloads.
+3. **A2A Protocol Compliance**: Use standardized A2A payloads with `Message`, `TextPart`, and `MessageRole`.

-Below, I’ll provide a production-grade implementation, walk through an example workflow, and address the challenges with robust solutions tailored for FinTech microservices.
+I’ll verify the code’s correctness, provide a complete example workflow, and include instructions to test it.
+Since I cannot execute the code directly, I’ll ensure it’s syntactically correct, follows Python best practices, and includes error handling, logging, and production-grade features.

 ### Solution Overview
-**Objective**: Build a scalable, event-driven multi-agent system to proactively monitor FinTech Spring Boot microservices, detect anomalies, and perform RCA, using Kafka for communication and agent-based anomaly detection.
+**Objective**: Build a scalable, event-driven system to monitor FinTech Spring Boot microservices, detect anomalies in Splunk logs and Prometheus/Grafana metrics, and perform RCA.

-**Key Requirements**:
+**Key Features**:
-1. **SRE Agent**:
-   - Triggers every 5 minutes, defining a time window (e.g., `start_time = now - 5m`, `end_time = now`).
-   - Publishes A2A tasks with timestamps to Kafka topics (`splunk-tasks`, `prometheus-grafana-tasks`).
-   - Waits for responses from both agents for a specific task before performing RCA with AzureChatOpenAI.
-   - Raises alarms with root cause details if anomalies are detected.
-2. **Splunk Agent**:
+- **SRE Agent**: Triggers every 5 minutes, defines a 5-minute time window, publishes A2A tasks to Kafka, waits for both agent responses, performs RCA with AzureChatOpenAI, and raises alarms.
-   - Consumes tasks from `splunk-tasks`, constructs queries with timestamps (e.g., `search index=fintech error`).
+- **Splunk Agent**: Processes tasks from `splunk-tasks`, queries logs with timestamps, detects anomalies, and sends filtered logs to `agent-responses`.
-   - Processes large log volumes, detects anomalies (e.g., HTTP 500 count > 100, latency > 1000ms).
-   - Sends relevant logs to the LLM only if anomalies are detected, publishing to `agent-responses`.
-3. **Prometheus/Grafana Agent**:
-   - Consumes tasks from `prometheus-grafana-tasks`, constructs Prometheus queries (e.g., `rate(http_requests_total{status="500"}[5m])`) and Grafana API calls.
+- **Prometheus/Grafana Agent**: Processes tasks from `prometheus-grafana-tasks`, queries metrics, detects anomalies, and sends results to `agent-responses`.
-   - Detects anomalies (e.g., HTTP 500 rate > 10/min, JVM memory > 90%).
-   - Publishes results to `agent-responses`.
-4. **FinTech Context**:
-   - Monitors Spring Boot microservices (e.g., payment processing, user authentication).
-   - Common issues: HTTP 500 errors, high latency, database failures, memory leaks.
+- **FinTech Context**: Monitors payment processing microservices for HTTP 500 errors, high latency, and memory issues.
-5. **Tech Stack**:
+- **Tech Stack**: Kafka, `fastmcp`, `langchain-mcp-adapters`, LangGraph, AzureChatOpenAI, A2A SDK.
-   - **Apache Kafka**: Event-driven communication.
-   - **FastMCP**: Tools with `@mcp.tool`.
-   - **LangChain MCP Adapters**: Convert MCP tools to LangChain tools.
-   - **LangGraph**: `create_react_agent`.
-   - **AzureChatOpenAI**: GPT-4o for RCA.
-   - **Google A2A SDK**: A2A protocol compliance.
-6. **Production-Grade Features**:
-   - Error handling, logging, and retries.
-   - Task synchronization with timeouts.
-   - Scalable log processing with batching.
-   - A2A protocol-compliant payloads.
-7. **Challenges Addressed**:
-   - **SRE Agent Synchronization**: Use a task state store (e.g., in-memory dictionary with asyncio locks) to track responses, ensuring RCA only proceeds when both responses are received for a task.
-   - **Splunk Log Processing**: Implement batch processing and filtering to handle large log volumes, sending only anomalous logs to the LLM.
-   - **A2A Compliance**: Define A2A payloads with `Message`, `TextPart`, and `MessageRole` from the A2A SDK.

-### Implementation
+### Corrected Implementation
+I’ve fixed syntax errors, standardized variable names, ensured A2A compliance, and added production-grade features (error handling, logging, retries, timeouts).

 #### Prerequisites
 Install dependencies: